Black Sabbath

 On 5/16/10, Dio died in Houston where he was being treated.

-A Sabbath reunion seemed back on track in ’11 with the announcement that the group was going to record and tour.
+A Sabbath reunion with Ozzy seemed on track in ’11 with the announcement that the original members were going to record and tour.
 The album got underway with legendary producer Rick Rubin, the co-founder of Def Jam Records and founder of American Recordings – a man who had worked with artists ranging from Johnny Cash to Metallica.

 Things didn’t go smoothly.
 First, Ward stated that he would not participate in a reunion unless he was presented with a “signable” contract – simply put, a better deal than what was offered.
 In a statement, the other members said they would proceed without him.
 So much for a full-fledged reunion.